 - Ensure yours Is the best offer

 Bear in mind that with demand for housing far outstripping supply, you’re normally having to compete with maybe 20 or 30 other hopefuls to get an offer accepted.

-So what is a seller looking for?
-Basically a quick sale and that a buyer has the funds in place to move.
-So get your mortgage in principle sorted at the very least and instruct a conveyancing solicitor so your vendor knows you’re good to go, committed and serious.
+You should ask yourself, what is a seller looking for?
+More often than not, a quick and simple sale, and a buyer that has the funds in place to move.
+So, if you’re actually planning to move into a new home soon, get your mortgage in principle sorted at the very least.
+You have an option of getting around the vicinity to find local advice for mortgages.
+Else, you could consider exploring established housing finance providers.
+Of course, you should instruct a conveyancing solicitor as well, so your vendor knows you’re good to go, committed and serious.

 - Research property prices fully